AlgoMaster Logo

 Introduction to Arrays

 Arrays are one of the most fundamental data structures in computer science.
-The are the building block and form the foundation for many other data structures and algorithms.
+They are the building block and form the foundation for many other data structures and algorithms.

-You’ll see arrays everywhere from basic loops and sorting to advanced interview techniques like two pointers, sliding window, and dynamic programming.
+Arrays appear in basic loops and sorting, in standard library list types, and in advanced interview techniques like two pointers, sliding window, and dynamic programming.

 In this chapter, I'll break down: